 Statics as a Student

 “Perseverance is the hard work you do after you get tired of doing the hard work you already did” – Newt Gingrich.
 To me, this quote is gold, especially in the world of statics.
 Sometimes, the problems you have to solve for the class won’t be easy.
 However, if you dedicate yourself to learn this material and to do whatever it takes to do so, you will do amazing in the class.
 Students have no choice but to put forth effort into learning these new skills and techniques for making necessary calculations.

 As a student that recently took the course of Statics, I can tell you that it is a whole different ball game from other engineering courses including mathematics and sciences.
 Upon starting the course, I was aware of how essential and extremely important it was going to be towards my career.

 Statics is a prerequisite for several branches which include, Civil, Structural, biological, and aeronautical engineering.
 It uses algebra and trigonometry to calculate the forces between bodies.
 I strongly encourage you to enroll and familiarize yourself with Physics before taking statics.
-This with the objective to get a better understanding of the world of force vectors and scalars.
+This, with the objective, to get a better understanding of the world of force vectors and scalars.
 Two and three-dimensional force systems are unraveled by vector algebra.
-Concepts like center of gravity, friction, distributed forces, moment of inertia, and centroids are introduced in Statics.
+Concepts like the center of gravity, friction, distributed forces, a moment of inertia, and centroids are introduced in Statics.
 However, they will be continued in follow up courses like Mechanics of Materials, Dynamics and Structural Analysis.

 Having all this in mind, I encourage students to really engage with the material and it will be evident how useful and entertaining the concepts really are.